 While much of the new language will need to be more closely scrutinized in order to determine long-term impact, one important victory for wildlife is the reinstatement of automatic ESA protections, or the “blanket 4(d) rule”, for threatened species managed by the Fish and Wildlife Service.

-“While areas of concern exist within these new regulations, restoring automatic protections for our nation’s threatened species is a huge step in the right direction for the Endangered Species Act and biodiversity,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“While areas of concern exist within these new regulations, restoring automatic protections for our nation’s threatened species is a huge step in the right direction for the Endangered Species Act and biodiversity,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “As humans, we are inextricably linked with the ecosystems around us.
 Saving nature and establishing scientifically-sound ways to coexist with wildlife must be a national priority.
 Our future depends on it.”

 The “blanket 4(d) rule” automatically gives threatened species on land and in freshwater the same protections as endangered species unless otherwise specified.
 This is an important component of Congress’ original intent for the ESA - to stem the slide of threatened species toward extinction and support their recovery to the point where they can be delisted in accordance with best available science.